petri-labs/mokita/x/pool-incentives/README.md

 the token which matches the 'minted denom' from the fee collector.
 Tokens are taken according to the 'allocationRatio', and are distributed to each `DistrRecord` of the DistrInfo.
-For example, if the fee collector holds 1000uatom and 2000 uosmo at Begin Block, and Params' mintedDenom is set to uosmo, and AllocationRatio is set to 0.1, 200uosmo will be taken from the fee collector and distributed to the `DistrRecord`s.
+For example, if the fee collector holds 1000uatom and 2000 umoki at Begin Block, and Params' mintedDenom is set to umoki, and AllocationRatio is set to 0.1, 200umoki will be taken from the fee collector and distributed to the `DistrRecord`s.